anthonydouc/Datasharing/README.md

 #### Using the default anaconda environment

-Navigate to model-apps repository and create install the virtual environment:
+Navigate to your local copy of the repository and install the virtual environment:
 ```
 conda env create -f environment.yaml
 ```